NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (ten positions)

 The primary responsibility of the committee is to negotiate an initial collective bargaining agreement with the University administration’s team.
 Election to the committee obligates each member to represent and fight for the best possible contract for all members of the bargaining unit.

-- After ratification of initial bargaining goals, develop and present contract language proposals to the University bargaining team for negotiation.
+- Develop and present contract language proposals to the University bargaining team for negotiation.

 - Attend negotiating sessions with the University and Union internal caucuses or meetings in order to advance our bargaining agenda.